Logg-y/aomr-advanced-tooltips/notes.md

 * Destroy everything vanilla, rely on people turning off the game's advanced tooltips and make my own descriptions for every tech in the game
 * Keep the vanilla tooltip generation, except add in the stuff it missed and comment every time it says something misleading

 The former is the more complete option.
-I might half build support for the latter in case turning off advanced tooltips turns out to do something else undesirable...
-I also need to change relic text for that.
+I think doing the latter will get a bit confusing, you'd have "hey Thurisaz rune doesn't give titans regen" and then contradictory stuff below it.

+Unfortunately playing with the advanced tooltips game setting off hides the costs of things on the techtree view.
+I don't think I can help that.

 # TODO

-Major god tooltips

-Winged messenger respawning time

-Meteor friendly fire multiplier?

-Age up text output (myth unit/godpower)

-Relics with missing text (eg chariot of cybele)

-Scorpion man spec should probably merge projectile count

-Time shift text

-Grey colourise all the vanilla tooltip effect strings so they look clearly different in case people want to keep them on